Logo-stateuniv

 • Family and Consumer Sciences: 5 percent of enrollment

-Cincinnati State Technical and Community College is proud of its record in providing students with rigorous and relevant courses.
-Nearly 90 percent of CSTCC graduates are employed within six months of graduation and 85 percent of CSTCC grads work in their major, 10 points higher than the national average.
+Nearly 90 percent of graduates are employed within six months of graduation and 85 percent of grads work in their major, 10 points higher than the national average.

 Cooperative Education

-Cooperative education is a large part of CSTCC’s programs, and many students are placed in internship/apprenticeship programs to help them gain real-world experience in their field.
+Cooperative education is a large part of the educational process here, and many students are placed in internship/apprenticeship programs to help them gain real-world experience in their field.
 The college has one of the largest co-op programs in the U.S. Although the college is fairly large, it attempts to keep class sizes small.
-Ninety percent of classes at CSTCC classes have fewer than 30 students.
+Ninety percent of classes have fewer than 30 students.

 Online Classes